altwalker/altwalker/docs/quickstart.md

 $ altwalker init -l c# test-project -m path/to/model.json
 ```

-The `init` command creates `test-project` directory and initializez a git repository.
-The directory contains a C# project refering `altwalker.executor` from nuget, a class for each model, and `Program.cs`.
+The `init` command creates `test-project` directory and initialize a git repository.
+The directory contains a C# project referring `altwalker.executor` from NuGet, a class for each model, and `Program.cs`.

 The `Program.cs` containing the entry point of the tests and starts the `ExecutorService`.